Loljaca/Emergent_Constraints/README.md

 Climate sensitivity an other relevant stuff [well-explained here](http://news.mit.edu/2010/explained-climate-sensitivity).
 Emergent Constraints idea: ...

-## Emergent_Constraints
-[]
-We explore how CMIP5 models' ECS spread can be 'constrained' by different observable metrics.

 ## Aim
 Find relevant emergent constraints and investigate their reliability.